soypunk/deadball-mlb-roster-generator/README.md

 **`--season`**

 Optional.
-If you leave this off, it'll pull the current season otherwise provide a year in YYYY format to pull the team data for that year.
+If you leave this off, it'll pull the current season otherwise provide a year in YYYY format (it only really works back to 1999 btw.) to pull the team data for that year.
 It is worth noting that using current stats only at the beginning of the season will almost certainly generate some overpowered pitchers whom don't have a full set of stats under their belt... so use those numbers with some caution.
 It can be kinda fun though if you aren't a hardcome simulationist type.

+Stats before 1999 seem to be missing from the MLB API - you can pull the roster names but nothing else.
+Sad trombone.

 **`--era`**